 The Small Business Administration (SBA) offers a variety of lending programs.
-It’s most popular program, the SBA 7(a) loan, includes financial assistance for small businesses who meet certain requirements.
+Its most popular program, the SBA 7(a) loan, includes financial assistance for small businesses that meet certain requirements.

 The SBA 7(a) loan is partially government-backed.
 This means the government agrees to cover a portion of the loan amount in case borrowers default.
 This guarantee provides lenders with additional security, which in turn, translates to lower interest rates for you.

 The maximum funding amount for SBA 7(a) loans is $5 million, and funds may be used for operational expenses, real estate purchases, equipment purchases, or even debt refinancing.
 The SBA 7(a) loan features some of the lowest interest rates on the market, with repayment periods ranging between 10 to 25 years.

 The SBA 7(a) loan can be a great financing solution for small businesses, however, not every business will qualify.
 The SBA maintains very strict eligibility requirements.

 The SBA’s 7(a) loan program provides small businesses with funding for almost any business purpose, with some specialized restrictions.
 Funding amounts are capped at $5 million, and repayment can extend up to 25 years.

 SBA loans carry some of the lowest interest rates available, making them one of the most popular financing solutions on the market.
 Entrepreneurs commonly use them for working capital, equipment purchases, construction/renovation, purchasing new businesses entirely, and refinancing existing debt.

 Most 7(a) loans come with fixed interest rates and monthly payments.
 Although eligibility requirements are tight, this type of financing is something that any entrepreneur should consider as they plan to grow their business.